fnauman/fnauman.github.io/_posts/2019-09-09-numpy-vectorization-and-broadcasting.md

 ave[i] /= ny
 ```

-Then I got a little smarter and remove one loop:
+Then I got a little smarter and removed one loop:
 ```python
 for i in range(nx):
   ave[i] = np.mean(v[i,:])